lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-sig-algs}} or {{tab-hash-sig-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.

-When the CompositeMLDSAPublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in {{sec-encoding-rules}}.
+When the CompositeMLDSAPublicKey must be provided in octet string or bit string format, the raw bytes are used with no ASN.1 or DER wrapping.

 Component keys of a CompositeMLDSAPublicKey MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.